MultiSafepay/docs/content/integrations/woocommerce.md

 # Installation

-✅ &nbsp; **Tip!** We recommend first installing the plugin in a test environment, following the WooCommerce installation procedure.
+&nbsp; **💡 Tip!** We recommend first installing the plugin in a test environment, following the WooCommerce installation procedure.
 Always make a backup.

 There are two ways to install the plugin: